Wangsa779/RED-CROSS-project/README.md

 - Authorized use only
 - Isolated VM environment required

-## License

-MIT License - For educational purposes only

 ## Warning

 ⚠️ This tool is for authorized security training and red team exercises only.